6 Benefits of Clove Essential Oil for Health

 Clove oil is a natural stimulant.
 Pure clove oil is so harsh that nerves may be unable to tolerate the stress induced by the irritation effect of clove oil on them.

-Hence if consumed, it makes one alert or less sedative due to the stimulating effect on the tongue or the buccal cavity.
+Hence, if consumed, it makes one alert or less soothing due to the stimulating effect on the tongue or the buccal cavity.

 6. Expectorant